 The Canon EOS-1D X Mark II is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in February 2016 and is equipped with a full frame sensor.
 It offers a resolution of 20 megapixel.

 Is the Canon 1D X Mark II a good camera?
-The 1DX Mark II has a Camera Elo of 2931.
+The 1DX Mark II has a Camera Elo of 2669.
 This rating puts the 1DX Mark II among the top 10 percent of all digital single lens reflex cameras.
 In terms of its sensor size category (full frame cameras), the 1DX Mark II ranks among the top 40 percent.
 Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Canon 1D X Mark II|